ngbolin/Jap2Eng/README.md

 --------------------------------------------------------------------------------------------------------------------------------

 ### Results
-Using the model, I'm getting a [Perplexity score](https://en.wikipedia.org/wiki/Perplexity) of on the dev/holdout dataset, and a BLEU of on the test dataset using a 2-layer Bidirectional LSTM (In Progress!) ala [Luong, Pham and Manning (2015)](https://arxiv.org/abs/1508.04025).
+Using the model, I'm getting a BLEURT of XX on the test dataset using a 2-layer Bidirectional LSTM ala [Luong, Pham and Manning (2015)](https://arxiv.org/abs/1508.04025).
 As the helper code provided in the Assignment has TensorBoard enabled, we've plotted the performance of the model.

-Using our Bidirectional LSTM, we obtained a BLEU of 7.077 on the holdout dataset.
-On the other hand, our Transformer B(asic) achieved a BLEU of 10.63, a 50% improvement over our LSTM.
+Using our Bidirectional LSTM, we obtained a BLEURT of XX on the holdout dataset.
+On the other hand, our Transformer A(dvanced) achieved a BLEURT of 0.48.

 ### Conclusion